Inferring Hidden Symmetries of Exotic Magnets from Detecting Explicit Order Parameters: Introduction

 Although hidden symmetries are of broad relevance and rich in physics, identifying them is a non-trivial task and is very much problem-dependent, often requiring remarkable insights and experience from researchers.
 Therefore, it would be interesting and useful if machine-learning techniques can facilitate their identification.

+In this paper, we use a machine-learning method, the tensorial-kernel support vector machine (TK-SVM)~\cite{Greitemann19, Liu19, Greitemann19b}, to find potential hidden symmetries in a spin model.
+This method is \emph{interpretable} and \emph{unsupervised}.
+The term ``interpretable'' means the machine classifiers can be systematically decoded to physical order parameters~\cite{Greitemann19, Liu19}.
+This is crucial in physical applications, as an ultimate goal of learning phase diagrams is to understand the nature of each phase and find suitable characterizations.
+The term ``unsupervised'' means pre-labeled data and prior knowledge of a phase diagram of interest are not required in training, since the supervision of standard support vector machines (SVMs) will be taken over by graph partitioning~\cite{Liu19, Greitemann19b}.

-In this paper, we show that the tensorial-kernel support vector machine (TK-SVM)~\cite{Greitemann19, Liu19, Greitemann19b}, which is an \emph{unsupervised} and \emph{interpretable} machine-learning method, provides an efficient and versatile approach to detect high symmetry points hidden in unconventional magnets.
-We demonstrate the method by applying it to the honeycomb Heisenberg-Kitaev (HK) model, where our machine correctly identifies its hidden $O(3)$ symmetries and the associated transformations.
-Moreover, we clarify that the pictorial description of the zigzag and stripy orders only partially reflect the ordering in the HK model.
+We show that our method provides an efficient and versatile approach to detect high-symmetry points hidden in unconventional magnets.
+We demonstrate the method by applying it to the classical Heisenberg-Kitaev (HK) model on a honeycomb lattice, where our machine correctly identifies its hidden $O(3)$ symmetries and the associated transformations.
+Moreover, we clarify that the pictorial description of the zigzag and stripy orders only partially reflects the ordering in the HK model.
 The complete orders are characterized by a set of $D_2$ and $D_{2h}$ ordering matrices.

 The paper is organized as follows.
 In Section~\ref{sec:model_method} we define the HK Hamiltonian and review the TK-SVM method.
 Section~\ref{sec:pd} discusses the machine-learned phase diagram.
 Section~\ref{sec:op} is devoted to explicit order parameters and the corresponding magnetization curves.
 The connection between hidden symmetries and ordering matrices is given in Section~\ref{sec:hidden}.
-Section~\ref{sec:constrains} provide a discussion of local constraints and a subdimensional symmetry at phase boundaries.
+Section~\ref{sec:constrains} provides a discussion of local constraints and a subdimensional symmetry at phase boundaries.
 We conclude in Section~\ref{sec:conclusion} with an outlook.